CodeNerd-89/Text-to-Speech-Convertor/README.md

 ## How to Use

 1. Enter the text you want to convert into the input field.
-2. Select the desired language and voice (optional).
+2. Select the desired voice .
-3. Click the "Speak" button to hear the text.
+3. Click the "Listen" button to hear the text.

 ## Live Demo